Alfresco/docs-alfresco/insight-engine/latest/install/options.md

 2. Deselect **Dynamic Shard Instance Registration**.
 3. Select **Purge at Startup**.

-## Installing Insight Engine without mutual TLS
+## Installing without mutual TLS with the distribution zip

 Use this information to install Alfresco Search and Insight Engine on the same machine as Alfresco Content Services without mutual TLS.